 Leptomycin B is the dominant member of the Leptomycin class, secondary metabolites isolated from selected Streptomyces strains.
 It is a bioactive small molecule with antifungal and antibacterial activity.
-It is a nuclear export inhibitor, targeting chromosome region maintenance 1 (CRM1), a nuclear export receptor and a protein in the nuclear export signal (NES).
+It is a nuclear export inhibitor, targeting chromosome region maintenance 1 (CRM1), a nuclear export receptor and a protein in the nuclear export signal (NES) thus can be used as a tool to study nuclear export.
+Leptomycin B is an inhibitor of nucleo-cytoplasmic translocation of HIV-1 Rev protein and Rev-dependent mRNA.
 It has anti-cancer activity and can modulate cancer-specific pathways.
-It can be used as a tool to study nuclear export.

 Leptomycin B is soluble in ethanol and methanol, practically insoluble in water, and unstable in DMSO.